-For organisations who recognise the link between workplace culture and productivity, what are the key considerations to be aware of?
+For organizations who recognize the link between workplace culture and productivity, what are the key considerations to be aware of?

 Culture surrounds us all the time.
 It frames how we feel, communicate and even how we make decisions.
 So, it comes as no surprise that workplace culture can directly impact the productivity and efficiency of any office.